If you're wondering whether to buy supplemental insurance to handle the costs that Medicare won't cover, there are 6 things you need to know.

 - It renews as long as you keep the policy in force.
 Even if your health gets worse, your policy can't be cancelled.
 Just keep making your monthly premium payments, and your coverage is guaranteed to renew.

 - It's accepted everywhere Medicare is accepted.
 You don't have to worry about some doctors taking Medicare, but not your supplemental insurance.
 All doctors who accept Medicare patients will accept your insurance.

 - Coverage is valid anywhere in the U.S. Many retirees like to travel, but that takes them outside the coverage area of their primary care physician.
 Both Medicare and supplementary coverage is valid anywhere in the U.S. Some plans even include limited coverage if you have a medical emergency while you're out of the country.

 Your next question is probably about Medicare supplemental insurance cost.
-On average, it costs about $178 per month (just over $2,000 per year).
-That's not very much when you start to add up the potential costs of your future healthcare needs.
+As of 2022, the average premium cost per month was about $150 per month ($1,800 per year).* That's not very much when you start to add up the potential costs of your future healthcare needs.

 If you're ready to look into the plans available in your state, call me or send me an email today!

 *RetireGuide.com: "Medicare Supplemental Insurance (Medigap) Costs"